 The staggering cost of the typical funeral might have you contemplating a burial at sea.
 But what exactly is pushing that final, morbid bill into the several thousand pounds?
 Before we consider how you can prepare for the expense of your funeral, let's take a closer look at the receipts:

-• cremation fees: 77.05% of all deceased are cremated in the UK, up from just over a third in 1960.
-Some of the increased popularity of cremation is down to the comparative affordability of cremation as opposed to burial: the typical cremation cost just £832 in 2018.
+- Cremation fees: Some of the increased popularity of cremation is down to the comparative affordability of cremation as opposed to burial: the typical cremation costs £3980.

-• burial costs: The typical burial costs £2,174 in 2018, although costs vary dramatically regionally.
-In London, where people land (even when it's a funeral plot) is at a premium, the average funeral with a burial cost £7,538.
-In Northern Ireland, however, it cost just £3,240.
+- Burial costs: The typical burial costs £5,198, although costs vary dramatically regionally.
+In London, where people land (even when it's a funeral plot) is at a premium, the average funeral with a burial cost £5,449.
+In Northern Ireland, however, it cost just £3,441.

-• memorial - £824: This encompasses all the additional costs of celebrating your life from the catering to the limo hire to the flowers to the catering.
+- Memorial: This encompasses all the additional costs of celebrating your life from the catering to the limo hire to the flowers to the catering and will cost around £2,861.

-Funeral costs have risen precipitously in recent years, up 4.7% in a single year to 2018 and up 122.5% over the last 15 years.
+Funeral costs have risen precipitously in recent years, up a whopping 134% since 2004, and jumped 3.5% in the last year alone.
 Most of this increase has been in the inflation of costs of burial and cremation.
-When queried, funeral directors attributed the increase in cremation costs (up 5.1% in a year) to cuts to local government services, hikes in fuel prices, and the imposition of mercury abatement emission targets (tooth fillings release mercury when burned).
+When queried, funeral directors attributed the increase in cremation coststo cuts to local government services, hikes in fuel prices, and rises in crematoria fees and wages.

 You can save money by opting for a direct cremation - a private, no-frills cremation with no associated funeral service or viewing, sparing you all costs except the actual cremation and doctor's fees.
 A direct cremation doesn't just have to be about penny-pinching: some people see it as the simplest and most dignified way to exit this plane of existence.
 In fact, David Bowie, ever the trend-setter, choose one and he wasn't hurting for cash.